 How Space Ads approaches AEO

-At Space Ads, AEO is treated as an extension of SEO, content strategy and performance marketing, not as a standalone trick.
-The work starts by mapping the questions that appear before a purchase, enquiry or sales conversation.
-Then the current answer landscape is reviewed: which sources are cited, where the brand is missing, and whether the offer is described correctly.
+At Space Ads, AEO is treated as a focus area within SEO, content strategy and measurement—not as a standalone trick.
+The work starts with the questions that appear before a purchase, enquiry or sales conversation, then reviews whether the site provides evidence strong enough to answer them.

 FAQ